cest-sources/mr_carbon_zero/README.md

 Average per examination 20 kWh ± 5 (range, 12–34 kWh).

-### Helium demand and zero boil-off
-MR scanners have a rather high helium demand for the cooling system as upon usage, heating of the system leads to boil-off of helium.
-On old systems this helium is either gathered for external reliquefying purposes or released to the environment.
-Newer generation of MRI scanners have a so-called **zero boil-off technology where the generated helium gas is locally collected and reliquefied**.
-The additional helium demand is therefore marginal, which is a significant cost reduction, but the energy demand of zero boil-off systems is larger.

-In both cases the helium reliquification process has to be included in the energy demand calculation.

-The above mentioned energy demand is most probobably from system with zero boil-off techonolgy (Skyra, Verio, Avanto Fit, Espree), but this could not be verified, as avanto system without zero boil-off exist.
-It is assumed that this is included for the estimations herein.

 ### Dynamic energy demand
 The dynamic energy demand[[1]](#literature-references)  is given by the following figures: